The-Coobaz/crazyclock/README.md

 find src -iname "*.h" -o -iname "*.cpp" -o -iname "*.ino" | xargs clang-format -style=llvm -i
 ```

+In GitHub actions we are using version 19 of clang-format.

 ### Working with Arduino IDE

 We keep [components in src folder](https://forum.arduino.cc/t/how-to-include-from-subfolder-of-sketch-folder/428039/9).